ogcincubator/OGC-IPR-Review-2021-Demo/README.md

 ## IPR Policy Review procedures

-We ask that you review and comment only on the [DRAFT of new OGC IPR Policy](https://github.com/opengeospatial/OGC-IPR-Review-2021/blob/main/ogc_ipr_policy_new.adoc) ONLY.
+We ask that you review and comment only on the [DRAFT of new OGC IPR Policy](https://github.com/opengeospatial/OGC-IPR-Review-2021/blob/main/ogc_ipr_policy_new.adoc).

 Any comments or issues should be logged in this repo [Issues](https://github.com/opengeospatial/OGC-IPR-Review-2021/issues).